 Let’s explore the Balkans…

 Also, you must visit its amazing fortresses – Šibenik is surrounded by four fortresses that you simply must explore.
 Take a walk around the city’s narrow medieval streets and explore the architecture a bit more – it will leave you breathless.
-If you need help exploring, find the tour through Šibenik in our Cultural Places App.
+If you need help exploring, find the tour through Šibenik on our platform.

 Zadar is a magnificent coastal city that you have to visit, there is so much to see and do, we don’t know where to start.
 One of the most popular things in Zadar is the Sea Organ (or Morske Orgulje in Croatian) played by waves – they push the air through 35 underwater pipes and play music.
 It’s a perfect relaxation spot and visiting in springtime when it doesn’t get much crowded is the best option – sit on those marble steps and enjoy the sounds.
 While you’re there, you must see the Greeting to the Sun installation (Pozdrav Suncu in Croatian) that gives you the best sunset experience in the world.
 You’ll see amazing light-show connected to the rhythm of waves playing the Sea Organ.

 There are many monuments and landmarks worth seeing in Zadar, but one of the most popular is St. Donat’s Church for sure.
 It’s an amazing Pre-Romanesque circular building, built on the Roman forum.
 The whole surrounding of this church is just so amazing and picturesque – you’ll love it.

 Also, don’t miss out on our free tour around Zadar: “Glimpse into Zadar“